KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 **Closing Statement:**
 The cosmos may not be one universe but infinite expressions of the same structural law.
 Centropy and entropy spiral through every permitted ratio, from fully Aionic to fully Khaonic.
-What appears as asymmetry here is balance elsewhere — if elsewhere exists.
+What appears as asymmetry here may be co-expression elsewhere — if elsewhere exists.
 What appears as annihilation is convergence.
 The Tumbling Multiverse anticipates all possibilities — and Structural Physics reads them all.